Where it all started

 “So it’s important that we fit into that environment without being seen to dominate.”

-For Duncan, that means continuing to support the local community that has supported him for nearly three decades.
+For Duncan, that means continuing to support the local community that has supported him for nearly four decades.

 And being grateful.